 Later, the busy executive stepped down from her position when her husband Richard, a service member on active duty, was injured in combat.
 It was then, in helping her husband heal, that the idea for Saltwater & Sand came to Adrianna.
 The beach was such a comfort to their family -- and is for so many others -- that she founded this quarterly box to “package a little beach and happiness and deliver it wherever you may live.”

 Every product included in Saltwater & Sand’s luxury curations is carefully and intentionally sourced to provide a wholly unique experience for the customer.
-These high-end products are “found in luxury beach boutiques around the world” and can encompass everything from home and living items like artisan-crafted candles, bath and beauty products, gourmet food (summer’s box contains seasoned cocktail salt!), jewelry and accessories, beachy lifestyle accessories like hand-woven basket totes, and more.
+These high-end products are “found in luxury beach boutiques around the world” and can encompass everything from home and living items like artisan-crafted candles, bath and beauty products, gourmet food, jewelry and accessories, beachy lifestyle accessories like hand-woven basket totes, and more.

 It’s no wonder that Saltwater & Sand was one of 2019’s most anticipated subscription boxes.
-Judging by the thoughtfulness of summer’s curation, Adrianna is dedicated to helping others take care of themselves and their families -- just like she cares for her own -- with a generous dose of joy and beachy goodness.
+Judging by the thoughtfulness of their curations so far, Adrianna is dedicated to helping others take care of themselves and their families -- just like she cares for her own -- with a generous dose of joy and beachy goodness.
 We can smell the sea already.

 Bake Eat Love

 After Nick returned, the question became how to pursue such a business without going the brick-and-mortar bakery route.
 Then Kristen found Cratejoy.
 “I was shopping for a Christmas present (for me),” she laughs.
 Looking through the Cratejoy Marketplace, she found a fair number of baking boxes, but none that quite matched her individual needs.
 “That sparked the idea for BEL Box,” she says.
-“After a little digging, I was impressed by how much Cratejoy offered.
-The community, blogs, CRM suite, and website templates would be excellent resources to get BEL Box off the ground.”
+“After a little digging, I was impressed by how much Cratejoy offered.”